Children's Aid Society (Ontario): Controversies

 In March 2013, The Toronto Star published an article about a leaked memo which would suggest that the CAS are funded on open cases and on a per-child basis.
-In this memo, Peel workers were urged to delay the closing of files for as long as possible sparking controversy with parents with open files and children in care.
+In the memo, Peel workers were urged to delay the closing of files for as long as possible sparking controversy with parents with open files and children in care.
 Families who are separated by court orders who should return were met with high resistance by the CAS.
-This is also the potential proof that the funding model that CAS is currently receiving is being corrupted to achieve maximum funding by the government.
+Some have alleged that this is proof of the CAS acting immorally to maximize their per-child funding by the government.